-Laura Darrell is also a top vocalist and voice artist, having studied voice with tony-winner Victoria Clark and celebrity coach Edward Sayegh.
+Laura Darrell is also a top vocalist and voice artist, having studied voice with tony-winner Victoria Clark, Edward Sayegh, and Deric Rosenblatt.
 John Kander, the legendary composer of Cabaret and Chicago said:

 "Laura is one of the most gifted singing-actors it's ever been my priviledge to work with..."

 Additional theatre credits include staged readings and workshops with many prestigious companies including The Barrow Group, New York Theatre Workshop, The York Theatre and Ensemble Studio Theatre.

 A proud native of Maine, Laura grew up in a small town outside of Portland called Yarmouth, home of the Clam Festival.
 Her fundraising work for the Maine Children's Cancer Program through a Maine PBS special, garnered Darrell a New England/Boston Emmy Award nomination.
-When not busy performing, Laura is a dedicated bookworm who enjoys equestrian sports, practicing the flute, boating and traveling.
+When not busy performing, Laura is a dedicated bookworm who enjoys practicing the flute, boating and traveling.
 And in the words of Maya Angelou, "My wish for you is that you continue.
 Continue to be who and how you are, to astonish a mean world with your acts of kindness."